viswa3024/aiml-capstone-project/Readme.md

 3. **T5 Base vs. T5 Small**:
     - T5 Base has more parameters than T5 Small, allowing it to perform better on summarization tasks, but still falls short compared to models like BART due to capacity limitations.

+4. **GPT-2 Medium vs. GPT-2**:
+    - GPT-2 Medium, with more parameters than GPT-2, performs better in generating coherent and contextually appropriate text, leading to slightly higher ROUGE scores.

+5. **DistilGPT2 vs. GPT-2**:
+    - DistilGPT2, though efficient, may have slightly lower ROUGE scores compared to GPT-2 due to the reduced model size, which affects its capacity to generate detailed text.

 ## Group Details